der-carnivore/BingAds-docs/BingAds/scripts/reference/Keyword.md

 ### Returns:
 |Type|Description|
 |-|-
-boolean|True if the keyword is paused.
+boolean|A boolean value that determines if the keyword is paused.

 ## <a name="pause"></a>pause
 Pauses this keyword.